patricknevindwyer/otterball/TASKS.md

 - [x] Expand highlight theme to be JSON specific
 - [ ] Reflow/condense currently replaces entire contents of editor
 - [ ] surrounding a multiline block with automatching (object brackets, for instance) overruns the gutter
+- [ ] Block select from EOF crashes
+- [ ] Block select => reflow => select => reflow crashes and mangles the document
+- [ ] square brackets add a newline when reflowing when they don't contain any elements. they shouldn't do this, they should act like curly brackets.

+# Uncategorized

+- use java NIO streams to truly stream data?
+- better timing/tracing of performance during parse cycle
+- restarting parser when encountering errors
+- add an error type or a skipped type to the ElementType
+- word wrap
+- key bindings (VIM style or EMACS style)
+- alternative themes
+- filter/clear debug terminal
+- smaller gutter numbers
+- status bar ala - TextMate
+- select line
+- maybe a thin line between gutter and text area?
+- informational header area as well as footer?
+- JSONPath in header?
+- What about a title bar icon with DND like a native mac app?
+- preferences system
+  - theme
+  - fonts
+  - default parser
+  - indent characters (tab, vs spaces)
+  - key bindings
+- make all of the helpers optional in pref system
+- lines
+  - goto
+  - select
+  - extract to new doc
+  - compare
+- long section eliding, i.e. replace a long string with "..."
+  - would require a very different data model
+  - would be a good way to leverage JSONDocument
+- Save/Quit dialog needs to have key shortcuts (ctrl-d for no)

+# Speeding up via Async

+The biggest thing we could do right now is make a better way to detect a text area that needs async update from various plugins in response to a typing lull.
+Like:

+- ModifyEvent -> OBEditor
+- OBEditor -> Detect last change time
+- OBEditor -> lull > 250ms && dirty
+- OBEditor -> JSONShell update async services
+- OBEditor -> Block/interrupt changes when typing starts again

+Use a semaphored object to make sure we can properly interrupt events in the async queue?

+How do we register other events that should calculate in async, like the brace matcher?

+How do we protect the text from getting mangled by events stomping each other?

+Style events can get interrupted.

+TextModification events cannot get interrupted.

+Maybe a queue/map of what to call async, each with a mode/type?